 Your audience gravitates toward digital publications.
-They subscribe to an average of 4.4 digital publications, in contrast to 1.4 printed trade magazines, as reported in the “2015 Digital Media Use in the Industrial Sector” research report from IEEE Engineering360 Media Solutions.
+They subscribe to an average of 4.4 digital publications, in contrast to 1.4 printed trade magazines, as reported in the “2015 Digital Media Use in the Industrial Sector” research report from Engineering360 Media Solutions.

 This audience uses e-newsletters as an important information source through all phases of their buy cycle, from early awareness, to research, to consideration and comparison.
 Engineers and technical professionals are looking for specific types of information in e-newsletters.
 They don’t want to be sold to; they want to learn and become educated.
 They want to know who’s who in the supplier world.
 They want to discover the newest products and technologies, stay-up-to date on industry trends and check the latest news.

 Whether e-newsletters have a long-standing role in your marketing program or you’re of the 19 percent that don’t yet use e-newsletters (you should), here are three tips to pump up the effectiveness of e-newsletter marketing.

 At the Maven, we like to drill this message home: no matter what marketing campaign you’re launching, establish your campaign goals and metrics for success up front.
 If you already have them, see if they need tweaking.
 Also, make sure you know your audience: what they want and need.
 The reason that goals, audience and measurements come first is that these factors drive all other decisions.